Health advice to make you sick is a response to Zoe Sadler's article in Times Live.

 Then came the discovery that I was pre-diabetic and would soon be jabbing myself four times a day with insulin if I did not cut the refined carbohydrate out of my diet; and take a walk after any meal rich in starch.

-So far it is working; pricking my finger before a meal, and three-times at 30 minute intervals thereafter revealed that for the present that medical advice was not making me sick, but stronger.
+So far it is working; pricking my finger before a meal and three-times at 30 minute intervals thereafter revealed that for the present that medical advice was not making me sick but stronger.
+Two months later the A1c was quite normal; change of lifestyle can be profound.

 All these thoughts gradually had their effect; no cake, less wine and more kale began to look more attractive.

-Two phytochemicals, zeaxanthin and lutein, that are found in our greens, are in very high concentration in the macula of the eye where they absorbe the damaging high-frequency light.
+Two phytochemicals, zeaxanthin and lutein that are found in our greens are in very high concentration in the macula of the eye; they absorbe the damaging high-frequency light.

 Guess what, Zoe; the richest source of lutein by far is kale.
-So I have re-educated my tongue so what may once have seemed like health advice to make you sick, is no longer so.
+So I have re-educated my tongue so what may once have seemed like health advice to make you sick is no longer an issue.

-But kale from the greengrocer generally is awful; so we grow it ourselves.
-Fresh young leaves like these from four different varieties are only to be had from your own garden; and they grow like weeds; easy-peasy, Zoe.
+But kale from the greengrocer generally is awful; so we plant it ourselves.
+Fresh young leaves like these from four different varieties are only to be had from your own garden.They grow like weeds; easy as pie, Zoe.

 Peppers too are a good source of these phytochemicals.

 The tongue is described in the Bible as a fire and a world of wickedness that sets great forests ablaze.
-Most of this, of course, is as an organ of speech used to flatter, mock, gossip and threaten.
+Most of this, of course, is as an organ of speech used to flatter, mock and gossip.

 But the tongue is also a sensory organ and equally vulnerable to the flattery of soft-baked chocolate chip cookies, cheesecake and colas.